: February 16, 2014

 Bossone Research Enterprise Center (Market Street, between 31st and 32nd Streets)

-More than 100 ninth and 10th grade students and Junior Girl Scouts will participate in a series of 50-minute interactive lessons and hands on demonstrations that will include the following:
+More than 100 6th through 12th grade students will participate will participate in a series of 40-minute interactive lessons and hands on demonstrations that will include some of the following:

-Schools can register a maximum of 15 female students that are in ninth and 10th grade.
+Schools can register a maximum of 15 female students that are in 6th through 12th grade.
 Participating schools are required to have a minimum of one chaperone for every 10 students.
 Chaperones must be present and accompany the students for the duration of the event.
-See the event flier here.

 In conjunction with the event, Drexel University College of Engineering is hosting an optional essay contest for all participants.
 If your students would like to enter the contest please see the following information below.
 Please only have students who intend to attend this event and who have registered with their school submit essays.